Norse Federation

 The Norse Federation (Nordmanns-Forbundet) is a Norwegian non-profit organization that was founded in 1907, and is under the patronage of the monarch of Norway, currently King Harald V. The organization states that its purpose is to "unit[e] friends of Norway throughout the world".
-As of 2010, the organization has approximately 3500 members.
+As of 2010, the organization had approximately 3500 members.
 It publishes a periodical which is named The Norseman.
 The federation merged with the Norway-America Association (NORAM) in 2020.